 CESA EAL Data Collection

-Process to Determine CESA Support for Learners of English as an Additional Language (EAL)
+Process to Determine CESA Support for Learners of English as an Additional Language or Dialect (EALD)

 In CESA schools system funding support is provided for the acceleration of language and literacy learning of students whose main home language is not English and who require additional support to access the curriculum.
-Please note this may include English as an Additional Language (EAL) learners who are ATSI students or who have a diagnosed learning disability or imputed learning difficulty.
+Please note this may include English as an Additional Language (EAL) learners who are Aboriginal students, or who have a diagnosed learning disability or imputed learning difficulty.

-Each year schools that wish to be considered for support are invited to submit their EAL data indicating the number of students in the Beginning and Emerging phases of their EAL Learning development.
+Each year schools that wish to be considered for support are invited to submit their EALD data indicating the number of students in the Beginning and Emerging phases of their English language learning development.

 Data Collection Process

-For 2020 schools intending to submit EAL data need to ensure that:
+For 2021 schools intending to submit EALD data need to ensure that:

-- your school’s intention to submit data was registered by Wednesday 11th December, 2019
+- your school’s intention to submit data is registered by Wednesday 27th January, 2021

-- the EAL focus teacher attends one of the information sessions in February about how to input and submit data via ceSIS or ceSIM and how to use the EAL Data Analysis Tool
+- the EALD focus teacher is familiar with how to input and submit data via ceSIS or ceSIM and how to use the EAL Data Analysis Tool

-- teachers who will be conducting the EAL assessments have the professional knowledge about language, or participate in the 3 days of Levelling professional learning offered in February-March 2020
+- teachers who will be conducting the EALD assessments have the professional knowledge about language, or participate in the Levelling professional learning offered in February-March 2021 for teachers of Years 2-12 (written language) and of R-2 (oral language)

-- assessments are moderated – by attending at least one of the scheduled Moderation sessions in May 2020
+- assessments are moderated – by participating in at least one of the scheduled Moderation sessions in Week 1 of Term 2, 2021 (more information to come)

 Identification of EAL learners

 Schools can use enrollment information in conjunction with a languages survey to identify students who speak a language other than English at home.
-A description of an EAL learner can be accessed in the Identifying EAL Learners page.
-EAL focus teachers, in liaison with the school based ceSIS administrator or Business Manager, create or review and update the identified EAL learners on the student information system.
+A description of an EALD learner can be accessed in the Identifying EAL Learners page.
+EALD focus teachers, in liaison with the school based ceSIS administrator or Business Manager, create or review and update the identified EALD learners on the student information system.
 “How to” guides are available here.

-To be considered for support, schools will need to provide data indicating the numbers of EAL students enrolled and their level of English language proficiency, assessed against the Language and Literacy Levels.
+To be considered for support, schools will need to provide data indicating the numbers of EALD students enrolled and their level of English language proficiency, assessed against the Language and Literacy Levels and/or the Learning English: Achievement and Proficiency (LEAP) Levels.
 Assessments must be conducted by teachers trained in levelling procedures.
-Professional learning for teachers new to this process is offered by the EAL Team during Term 1.
+Professional learning for teachers new to this process is offered during Term 1.
 Details of these workshops can be found on the CESA Registration Centre.

 For Reception students assessments are conducted in late Term 2 and based on oral language.
 To watch a video demonstration of how to conduct an oral language assessment, visit the Oral Language page.